DiscoEgg/DiscoEgg.github.io/_talks/seminar_series.md

 date: 2024-12-08
 location: "2907"
 ---
 In Peking University pulsar group seminars, we share our paper reading and discuss with each other.
-I put slides or notes of my paper reading series here.
+I put my slides or notes of my paper reading series here.

 [Slides for Chernoglazov et al. 2024](http://DiscoEgg.github.io/files/2024_chernoglazov_etal_coherence_simulation.pdf)